gonznadi-lgtm/GRAD521_GonzalezDMP_2026/README.md

 experiments on those flies.
 My third aim is to look at p38’s role in protein autophagic regulation in familial forms, as p38 has been shown to interact with parkin, a commonly mutated gene in PD that is also involved in the autophagosome degradation pathway.

+## Goals
+The goal of this project is to...

+## Hypotheses
+1. Process X depends on environmental changes
+2.